MicrosoftDocs/fabric-docs/docs/extensions/authentication-api.md

 1. Acquiring a token to call the BE Workload: when you want to acquire a token to call your BE workload, simply call acquireAccessToken without providing any additionalScopesToConsent.
     * If the user is in the home tenant of the application, the workload will be able to acquire a token without granting any consent.
-    * If the user is in another tenant, he will need to grant consent (or have the admin of the tenant grant consent to the app) before the workload can recieve a token.
+    * If the user is in another tenant, he will need to grant consent (or have the admin of the tenant grant consent to the app) before the workload can receive a token.

 2. Crud/Jobs JS API fail: if these operations fail, the workload must ask for a token with ['.default'] as additionalScopesToConsent, this will trigger a consent for the dependencies of the application (the configured API Permissions in our APP (see [Setup](./Setup.md) for more info).